 Author of three thrifty cookbooks, Miguel Barclay is championing a mini budget-cooking movement.
-With his genius kitchen tips and shortcuts, he’s proving to thousands (296,000 Instagram followers and rising) that you can be inventive and expressive in the kitchen for less than £1 per person.
-What started as a personal challenge – cooking meals on a tight price-plan – has now become a celebration of the art of being frugal.
+With his genius kitchen tips and shortcuts, he’s proving to thousands (304,000 Instagram followers and rising) that you can be inventive and expressive in the kitchen for less than £1 per person.
+What started as a personal challenge – cooking cheap meals – has now become a celebration of the art of being frugal.

 Here, he shares his top tips for cooking on a budget (without eating the same thing over and over) and three pocket-friendly recipes from his latest book, Super Easy One Pound Meals…

 Choose the meals you want to make by flicking through a cookbook or searching for budget recipes online.
 Then, buy the ingredients and set aside some time over the weekend to cook everything in one go.
 Label your containers and freeze whatever you won’t consume fresh during the week.

 Supermarkets are always fighting to sell the cheapest staple ingredients, like cheddar cheese, for example.
 So instead of buying more unusual ingredients like manchego cheese at a premium; substitute it for a bargain cheddar or own-brand instead.